matteoromanato/Amazon-review-Sentiment-analysis/README.md

 ## Demo
 I have upload a backbone for a demo with streamlit, there is some limitations I can't upload the pre-trained model so if you run the notebook file and then store a model you should try the demo in local.
 Meanwhile I try to fix it.

-Anyway you can how it look [[here]](https://share.streamlit.io/matteoromanato/amazon-review-sentiment-analysis/main/polarity-demo.py).
+You can see how it would be [[here]](https://share.streamlit.io/matteoromanato/amazon-review-sentiment-analysis/main/polarity-demo.py).

 ## Data
 The dataset used was **amazon-fine-food-reviews** [[link]](https://www.kaggle.com/snap/amazon-fine-food-reviews).